 Research: Conducting scientific and practical research for the purpose of obtaining knowledge about wool.

-Develop complete and accurate knowledge of Montana wools to conduct wool schools; teach within the sheep production/practicum classes at the collegiate level; offer workshops within the 4-H, FFA and local communities; and institute field service.
+Teaching: Develop complete and accurate knowledge about wool to conduct wool schools; teach within the sheep production/practicum classes at the collegiate level, offer workshops within the 4-H, FFA, and local communities; and institute field service.